Oktopus-Multicast/oktopus-multicast.github.io/results.md

 Please follow these instructions to reproduce the results.

-## Download and uncompress the dataset:
+## (1) Download and uncompress the dataset:

  Paper Dataset: https://sfuca0-my.sharepoint.com/:u:/g/personal/carlosl_sfu_ca/EesKyEwBKIJDq9kq9w2mY00BMmq_ZFGSvkl8mfhyHccuuQ?e=1gSQj1

  Full Dataset: https://sfuca0-my.sharepoint.com/:u:/g/personal/carlosl_sfu_ca/ES9DrdXF0iBMoYTxJ_rnlisBtigvdK96coQFILf5tcU23Q?e=f4hkwt

  The paper dataset contains the inputs and outputs of the experiments mentioned in the paper, while the full dataset contains only the inputs of all the experiments.
  Notice that the paper dataset is a representative sample of the full dataset.

- Paper dataset file structure:
+ The file structure of the paper dataset file is:

  ```
  -paper_dataset_input_output